 The 66 books of the Bible are not all written in the same style, in the same genre.
 In this course, students will develop a working understanding of multiple interpretive insights by which we can understand the variety of books in the Bible soundly.
+The course also address the issue of manuscripts and textual criticism, and introduces the student to the origins and rationale of the "critical" approach of the Bible.

-BS 503 Introduction to the Old Testament (3 credits)
+BS 503 Old Testament Introduction (3 credits)

-This course is designed to introduce students to the historical background of each book of the Old Testament, including the historical processes of its formation and canonization.
-The course will address both how the Old Testament sets the foundation for reading and understanding the New Testament, as well as how the New Testament interprets the Old Testament.
+This course will introduce students to the historical background of the books of the Old Testament, as well as addressing the historical processes of its formation and canonization.
+The course will address how the Old Testament sets the foundation for reading and understanding the New Testament.
+It will highlight the importance of the OT covenants for correctly understanding and applying the Old Testament.
+It will also introduce the student to the rationale & effects of the "critical" study of the Old Testament, as well as highlighting conservative replies to it.

-BS 504 Introduction to New Testament (3 credits)
+BS 504 New Testament Introduction (3 credits)